 • Limited advanced analytics

-• Best for screening, not full interview lifecycle
+• Best for screening, not the full interview lifecycle

 Ribbon

-Ribbon conducts AI-led interviews via voice or video and is designed to operate continuously.
-It focuses on interviewing at scale, automatically collecting and summarizing candidate responses.
+Ribbon conducts AI-led interviews via voice or video and is built to run nonstop.
+It focuses on interviewing at scale, collecting and summarizing candidate responses automatically.

 Ribbon is often used where interview demand exceeds recruiter availability.